Who We Are

 How We Do It

 The Network is a place where we can share resources and solve common problems.
 Where we help build awareness of the value of working at a landscape scale.
-Where we can find ways to increase support for this work from funders and legislators.
+Where we can find ways to increase support for this work from funders and lawmakers.
 To date, we have focused on several key ways to advance this shared vision:

 We catalyze peer exchange by connecting practitioners and broadening and deepening the collaborative connections that give networks life.